-Our teachers and curriculum are fully invested in an educational approach that provides the best opportunities to students in both the liberal arts and stem fields.
+Our teachers and curriculum are fully invested in an educational approach that provides the best opportunities to students in both the liberal arts and STEM (Science, Technology, Engineering and Math) fields.
 Both subject areas are emphasized as important to the development of the high school student in their preparation for college and their future career/vocation.

 “In today’s market, employers most value applied skills such as oral communication, critical thinking, creativity and teamwork.”

 “A 2014 study by the Association of American Colleges and Universities and the National Center for Higher Education Management Systems found that liberal arts majors earn more than most professional majors at their peak earnings ages.
 It also has been reported that a third of Fortune 500 CEOs have liberal arts degrees.”

 Learn More.
 (Forbes.com)

 “The College Board’s National Commission on Writing for America’s Schools and Colleges has sponsored a series of well-publicized studies on the importance of improved writing among the younger generation over the past five years.”

 “Business leaders also felt that writing skills among graduates seem to have declined over the years.
 Those who demonstrate good writing skills are often sought to participate in more interesting projects.
 As one chief executive put it, ‘Employees have to be able to write proposals for client work; they can’t just cut and paste from the Web.'”